Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Steady state results

-Our results show that the presence of prejudiced firms can explain sizable fractions of income and wealth inequality.
-Penalizing prejudiced firms primarily improves employment opportunities and wage outcomes for black workers; it also worsens the situation for white workers.
-Removing $p$ firms decreases job-finding rates and increases unemployment for white workers, lowering their bargaining positions and affecting their income and wealth.
-To quantify the differential effects of removing discriminatory hiring, we next calculate the welfare changes experienced by black and white workers.
+Our results suggest that prejudiced firms account for a substantial share of employment, income, and wealth inequality.
+Eliminating $p$ firms improves employment and wage outcomes for black workers, while white workers experience a slight decline in their job-finding rate and an increase in unemployment.
+This reduction in job prospects weakens white workers' bargaining power and adversely affects their income and wealth.
+In the next section, we quantify these differential effects by calculating the welfare changes experienced by black and white workers.